Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Experimental Results

-In Fig.~\ref{fig:synthetic_image_new}, we depicted the visual comparisons of our schemes together with the best two approaches in above table (i.e, Yan \emph{et al.}~\cite{yan2017image} and Pan \emph{et al.}~\cite{pan2016blind}).
-Obviously, Yan \emph{et al.}~\cite{yan2017image} and Pan \emph{et al.}~\cite{pan2016blind} could not estimate accurate kernel on this synthetic blurry image.
-GDC scheme could generate more visual-pleasant content and clear structure.
-Moreover, we validated the advantage of our schemes on real-world blurry images with other state-of-the-art methods in Fig.~\ref{fig:real-world_image}.
-GDC could remove artifacts effectively and estimated more accurate blur kernel than other methods.
-We also conducted the comparison with a blurred text image.
-Obviously, GDC generated more contextual details and recovered better structural patterns than other schemes.

-\textbf{Image Interpolation:} To analysis the superiority of our schemes for this application, we compared GDC against other state-of-the-art competing methods including FoE~\cite{roth2009fields}, ISD~\cite{he2014iterative} and TV~\cite{getreuer2012total} on two kinds of masks (e.g., text and random masks of pixel missing).
-We reported the average quantitative results on CBSD68 dataset~\cite{roth2009fields} in Table.~\ref{tab:data_set_result_inpainting]}.
-We conducted the experiment under 20\% and 80\% of pixel missing.
-GDC scheme achieved best scores under diverse missing rates.
-In Fig.~\ref{fig:inpaintting result}, our GDC achieved the better visual and quantitative results compared with other interpolation methods.
-It is obvious to observe that TV~\cite{getreuer2012total} generated more pixel missing regions.
+\textbf{Image Interpolation:} To analyze the superiority of our scheme, we compared GDC against other state-of-the-art competing methods including FoE~\cite{roth2009fields}, ISD~\cite{he2014iterative}, TV~\cite{getreuer2012total} and DPIR~\cite{zhang2021plug} on two kinds of masks (random masks of pixel missing).
+We reported the average quantitative results on the CBSD68 dataset~\cite{roth2009fields} in Table~\ref{tab:data_set_result_inpainting]}.
+We conducted the experiment under 20\% and 80\% of pixels missing.
+GDC scheme achieved the best scores under diverse missing rates.
+In Fig.~\ref{fig:inpaintting result}, our GDC achieved better visual and quantitative results compared with other interpolation methods.
+It is obvious that TV~\cite{getreuer2012total} generated more pixel-missing regions.
 ISD~\cite{he2014iterative} and FoE~\cite{roth2009fields} restored the most regions of images.
-However these methods yielded much blurry results.
+However, these methods yielded much blurry results.

-\textbf{Edge-Preserved Smoothing:} Edge-preserved smoothing involves two parts, i.e., the undesired textual removal and the structure preservation.
-We conducted this comparison with state-of-the-art competitors, such as BLF~\cite{tomasi1998bilateral}, WLS~\cite{farbman2008edge}, $L_0$~\cite{xu2011image} and RTV~\cite{tsmoothing2012}.
+\textbf{Edge-preserved Smoothing:} Edge-preserved smoothing involves two parts, \textit{i.e.,} the undesired textual removal and the structure preservation.
+We conducted this comparison with state-of-the-art competitors, such as WLS~\cite{farbman2008edge}, RTV~\cite{tsmoothing2012} and recent proposed ILS~\cite{liu2020real} and GSF~\cite{liu2021generalized}.
 In Fig.~\ref{fig:smoothing result}, we depicted their visual results with a representative example, which is a rolling door with horizontal textures.
-Furthermore, it is clear to see that traditional methods such as BLF~\cite{tomasi1998bilateral}, $L_0$~\cite{xu2011image} preserved the dominant boundaries, but remained obvious horizontal textures.
-RTV~\cite{tsmoothing2012} kept the boundaries considerably better, though the result also has some trivial lines.
-Our GC scheme removed the most undesired artifacts effectively and obtained the smoother visual performance.
+Furthermore, RTV~\cite{tsmoothing2012} kept the boundaries considerably better, though the result also has some trivial lines.
+Our scheme removed the most undesired artifacts effectively and obtained a smoother visual performance.